Desiccated thyroid extract: History

 Thyroid care changed in other ways as well.
 Accurate T4 and T3 measurements became widely used in the 1970s, and by the late 1980s, TSH measurement had become sensitive enough to detect mild degrees of hyperthyroidism and overtreatment.
 Blood levels of thyroid hormones and TSH were found to be the best predictors of objective benefits from thyroid replacement: those with the most severe measurable deficiency enjoyed the most dramatic and sustained benefits.
-It was also discovered that even mild hyperthyroidism as defined by a suppressed TSH level, whether due to disease or overtreatment, was associated with poorer bone density in women, and with higher rates of atrial fibrillation in elderly patients.
+It was also discovered that even mild hyperthyroidism as defined by a suppressed TSH level, whether due to disease or overtreatment, was associated with poorer bone density (i.e., osteopenia) in women, and with higher rates of atrial fibrillation in elderly patients.

 Society and culture

 Names

 This product is sometimes referred to as thyroid USP, thyroid BP.
-Brands differing only in binders and fillers.
+Brands differ only in binders and fillers.